TaDaa/context-block/README.md

 Contextualized promise blocks by name and symbol.
 Supports async, promises, generators, and manual reject/resolve.

 ####What/Why?
-context-block is intended to assist in managing asynchronous behaviors.
+context-block is intended to assist in managing asynachronous behaviors.

 Imagine you want to update a UI based on the result of a service request - or multiple service requests without blocking user input.
 Maybe you are writing server logic and you want to ensure that you avoid sending multiple of database lookups simultaneously.